 The Children's Museum of Atlanta is a great place to take little children to play and learn.
 Located in downtown Atlanta near Centennial Park, the Georgia Aquarium and the World of Coke, the museum fosters learning and imagination for kids in a safe and exciting setting.
 Splash in the water table (raincoats are thoughtfully provided), sculpt a Moon Sand masterpiece and guide balls through a giant system of machines.
 Special exhibits and the museum guides and performers will make each visit memorable.

 It's a popular place to go, and it can be affordable, too.
 Although museum discounts and coupons can be tough to find, here are some other ways to save money on your trip to the children's museum.

-2. Look for special deals.
+1. Look for special deals

 The museum occasionally offers special deals, like the Goodwill of North Georgia Discount.
 With this special, you could make a donation to the Goodwill and get two-for-one tickets to the Children's Museum of Atlanta.
 In the past, the museum has also offered free admission over Halloween weekend and for mothers on Mother's Day and fathers on Father's Day.

-3. Buy a CityPass.
+2. Buy a CityPass

 You only have nine days to use this pass from the first attraction you visit, but if you are planning a staycation for spring break or summer, consider a CityPass.
 This pass will get you into multiple of Atlanta's top attractions (including the aquarium, World of Coca-Cola, Zoo Atlanta and more) for a discounted rate.
 It's a huge saving over purchasing tickets separately.

-3. Buy a membership.
+3. Buy a membership

 Certain groups get discounts at the children's museum.